H4HWV2011/msjarvis-public-docs/thesis/05-chromadb-semantic-memory.md

 The primary spatial memory collection in production as of early 2026 is a consolidated GBIM export:

-- Collection name: `gbim_worldview_entities` (or equivalent consolidated spatial index).
+- Collection name: `gbim_worldview_entities` (or equivalent consolidated spatial index; in the current hippocampal pipeline this role is realized by the `geospatialfeatures` collection).
-- Record count: on the order of 6.1M records.
+- Record count: on the order of 5.4–6.1M records in recent snapshots.
-- Records with worldview context and spatial provenance: on the order of 5.5M.
+- Records with worldview context and spatial provenance: on the order of 5.4–5.5M.
 - Records currently lacking full worldview, bbox, and dataset metadata: a residual backlog tracked for enrichment.
 - Source datasets: 200+ standardized West Virginia GIS layers.
 - Worldview context: a stable UUID tying spatial entities to a particular worldview.